john-hudson-98/yaml-http-server/README.md

 ## Migration and Seeding
 You can create tables in your application by running `ts-node index --install`.
 This will force the migration tool to run.
-Here's an example in MySQL:
+Here's an example for a MySQL table:
 ```yaml
 tables:
   user: